How to save and view a PDF e-book on an iPad

 You’ll normally find the Safari icon on the bottom bar of the iPad screen.

-The e-book will now open in Safari (this may take some time depending upon the speed of your Internet connection).
-You could, of course, use this method to view the e-book when online but you would not then be able to access the e-book when not connected to the Internet.
+The e-book will now open in Safari.
+You could, of course, always use this method to view the e-book when online but you would not then be able to access the e-book when not connected to the Internet.

 5. Open the PDF e-book in iBooks.